Brunei Darussalam country brief

 Recent economic performance

-The global economic crisis had limited impact on Brunei, mainly due to limited global exposure in its capital markets.
 The fall in oil prices following the global economic crisis and subsequent decline in energy production saw Brunei's GDP contract by 1.9 per cent in 2008 and 1.8 per cent in 2009.
 Brunei saw a return to positive growth with GDP increasing by 2.6 per cent in 2010 and 2.2 per cent in 2011, due in part to more favourable external conditions and the large fiscal and current account surpluses built up in recent years.

 Brunei's heavy dependence on the oil and gas sector means that its economy is highly vulnerable to fluctuations in oil and gas prices.
 This dependence looks set to continue in the medium term.